feder-lang/feder-ref/src/expr_class.md

 ### Creating an object

 An object is created by making function call where the called function is a reference to the class.

-The first argument must be **this**.
+### Class environment

+Accessing the environment of the class:

+- Every function has every direct attribute and function of the class in the parent environment

+- To access the class environment directly the left-unrary operator **.** must be used

 ### This

-This must only be used in an class expression.
-It represent the closest class type.
+**This** is the keyword which represents the closest parent class environment as type (same as writing the class name).

 ### Functions